 Jordan: “Yes.
 The most important thing to remember, During the Reagan Administration, the US switched from being a major creditor to the rest of the world to the world’s #1 debtor nation.
 Whether you think the increased spending under Reagan was justified or not, the fact is the spending was never paid for and the deficit increased dramatically.”

 Queeny: “You are kidding, right?.
 The US became the #1 debtor nation under Reagan?”

 Jordan: “Pardon me for all the numbers but bear with me.
 At the beginning of the Reagan Administration, debt was about 32% of GDP.
 At the end of the Reagan Administration, debt was about 53% of GDP, an increase of about 65%.
 If one counts the Bush 41 as a continuation of the Reagan Administration, debt increased from 53% to about 66% of GDP.”

 Cleo: “So if you take Reagan and Bush 41 combined, debt as a percent of GDP increased more than 100% – from about 32% to 66% of GDP.
 Wow.”

 King III: “Yeah, but what about debt under that socialist FDR?”

 Queeny: “Would you just quit yapping and look at the chart?
-The increase in debt under Reagan/Bush 41 seems to be about the same proportion as during the 1930’s when the Roosevelt Administration implemented New Deal programs.
+The increase in debt under Reagan/Bush 41 seems to be about the same proportion as during the 1930’s.
+Back then we were in the Great Depression and the Roosevelt Administration implemented New Deal programs.
 So there!”